Venta-HQ/backend/docs/testing-strategy.md

 ## 🎯 Overview

 This document outlines the **comprehensive testing strategy** for the Venta Backend project.
-A robust testing approach ensures code quality, reliability, and maintainability across all services.
+A robust testing approach ensures code quality, reliability, and maintainability across all DDD-aligned services.

 ## 🧠 Testing Philosophy